brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 <br />

-Then set `-Xms` and `-Xms` to how much ram you want minecraft to have, this should generally be arround 1/2 of your total system memory.
+Then set `-Xms` and `-Xms` to how much memory you want minecraft to have, this should generally be arround 1/2 of your total system memory.

 Example: `-Xms8G -Xmx8G` - Make sure to make them the same value, reason is stated below.

 <br />

 Finally, if you are on Linux you can also use Large Pages.
-DO NOT USE Large Pages on windows unless you understand the risks.
+**DO NOT USE** Large Pages on windows unless you understand the risks.

 Base Java Flags
 ======